 story of the prophet Elijah, and Caiaphas's interrogation of Jesus from the Gospel of Mark.
 Oliva brings the stories to life by including dialogue, descriptions of the emotions, and using metaphorical language to describe the circumstances of the figures involved.
 One particularly vivid scene from the trial of Christ includes a moment in which Christ "prevailed over those who interrogated him, and Christ broke the arrows of his accusers in unsurpassable and hard-fought virtue."
 In each story Oliva illustrates how oppressive rulers transgress their power in the courts, punishing people not for justice but for their own pleasure or political gain.
 At one point Oliva refers to these various stories as "immagini de'miei fantasimi," suggesting that they are meant to be understood as verbal images created for the listener's enjoyment and instruction.
-31
+In the courts, punishing people not for justice but for the listener's enjoyment and instruction.

 Late in the text, Oliva compares the examination and treatment of prisoners to carving a spectacular work of art such as the Fontana di Quattro Fiumi.
 Oliva pauses in his recounting of biblical and historical examples to urge his audience to avoid excessive rigor.
-He borrows from a sermon by St. Augustine by comparing rigor in legal judgment to manure, employing the analogy that the farmer who spreads manure in the field does right, but the servant who spreads manure across the palace would be rightly criticized.
-His description of Bernini's Fontana di Quattro Fiumi is a second metaphor in this plea against the use of excessive rigor.
+He borrows from a sermon by St. Augustine by comparing rigor in legal judgment to manure, employing the analogy that the farmer who spreads manure in the field does right, but the servant who spreads manure across the palace would be rightly criticized.32 His description of Bernini's Fontana di Quattro Fiumi is a second metaphor in this plea against the use of excessive rigor.
 Oliva writes: